melsman/mlkit/doc/arm64-abi.md

 Reserve complete aligned blocks and store slots at offsets: do not implement an eight-byte abstract push by temporarily misaligning hardware SP.

-Calls explicitly materialize their continuation address and install the header before transfer. x29 points at the header once the activation is established.
-Normal return reloads the saved FP and continuation, releases the local/argument/header area as specified by the caller/callee convention, and makes spilled results available to the caller.
-No implicit x86-style hardware push is assumed.
-The emitter must retain any caller-side alignment padding in its accounting until results have been fetched.

-Continuations used by the collector have metadata immediately before their labels.
-ARM can explicitly form the continuation address, branch over the metadata into the callee, and return to the continuation label.
-It must not let an ordinary BL return address point into descriptor data.
-Large distances require the emitter's general address materialization, not an assumption that every continuation is in ADR range.
+For the initial layout, the caller reserves the complete aligned outgoing area, including space for the two header words, but leaves that header uninitialized.
+The callee stores its incoming x29 and LR into those slots and sets x29 to the pair.
+Reserving storage does not transfer the return address through memory.
+No collection or stack walk may observe a partially initialized activation.
+Prologue and epilogue unwind information must account for the transition between LR and its saved slot.

+Normal return restores x29 and LR, releases the local/argument/header area according to the existing logical slot convention, and executes `ret`.
+Spilled results remain available to the caller.
+Caller-side alignment padding remains accounted for until those results have been fetched.
+The ARM emitter must not copy X64's implicit hardware return-address push.

+### Return PCs and frame descriptors

+The ARM collector looks up descriptors through a return-PC-to-descriptor index.
+Each collecting ML call site has an entry keyed by the exact address immediately following its `bl`/`blr`.
+That address contains executable continuation code, never inline descriptor data.
+Descriptor payloads reside out of line.
+The index also covers runtime/GC continuations used for stack walking and explicit entry/exit sentinels.

+The emitter and linker must produce relocatable code/descriptor references;
+the runtime must register each image's index before executing its ML code, including dynamically loaded REPL code.
+A missing entry while walking an ML frame is an error, not an implicit end of stack.
+Foreign entry bridges provide an explicit boundary descriptor.
+Index lookup and registration are pending ARM runtime integration; X64 keeps its existing PC-relative metadata.

+This allows ordinary `bl`/`blr` without manually constructing a continuation address.
+Linker veneers may change x16/x17; they must not change which return PC the caller's index entry describes.

+### Tail calls and leaf functions

-A tail transfer restores the enclosing FP and preserves the original return PC, relocates overlapping arguments safely, and installs the target's compatible activation.
-Start with the existing conservative tail-call eligibility; use ordinary call/return when stack layouts cannot be reused.
+A tail transfer restores the enclosing FP and original incoming LR from its saved frame (or retains LR when it was never saved), relocates overlapping arguments safely, and tears down the current activation.
+Transfer with `b` or `br`, not `bl`/`blr`: the target must inherit the original caller's return address.
+The target establishes its own frame.
+Retain the existing tail-call eligibility and bounded-space guarantees; argument/result layouts must agree.

-Do not silently drop tail calls needed for bounded-space loops: add coverage when the ARM emitter implements this path.
+The initial emitter conservatively saves FP/LR in every ML function.
+A later leaf optimization may omit the save/restore and leave LR live throughout a function that makes no calls, has no GC safepoint or allocating slow path, installs no exception handler, and meets platform unwind requirements.
+A source-level leaf that calls a runtime helper is not eligible.
+A leaf returns directly with `ret`; x29 continues to describe its caller's frame.

+Initially an optimized leaf still retains the reserved logical header space and established argument/result offsets.
+Its unsaved slots must never be scanned.
+Removing that space requires a separate compatible layout decision for direct and indirect calls; it is not implied by passing LR in a register.
+Functions requiring collection or nonlocal exception restoration retain a materialized frame until those paths explicitly support a register-held LR.

 ## Exceptions and regions